 Let’s take code execution vulnerabilities that have been increasing in macOS – they can be triggered remotely and can be used in various malicious scenarios.
 This type of security flaw is favored by threat actors because it allows them to bypass authentication and run any type of code.
 This can happen covertly, without the user’s knowledge.

-Such a vulnerability was discovered in Xcode for macOS High Sierra in June this year.
+Such a vulnerability was discovered in Xcode for macOS High Sierra in June 2019.
 Not surprisingly, the flaw could allow for arbitrary code execution, warned CIS security researchers.